davidclaeysquinones/epg-info-docker/README.md

 This image is bound to the content of the [iptv-org/epg](https://github.com/iptv-org/epg) repository.
 In the underlying list you can see to which commit each version of the docker image is bound.

-Normally when a change is made in the source repository the documention is updated and a new tag is created in this repository.
+Normally when a change is made in the source repository the documentation is updated and a new tag is created in this repository.
 This is completely normal since the source repository is only cloned during the build process of the docker image.

 Sometimes a new version of this image will be bound to the same source commit.
 This will happen when improvements are made to the image.